Rules are rules: After shunning silver, Jocelyne Larocque ordered to wear medal

 "I definitely understand it," U.S. coach Robb Stauber said.
 "It's a very heated rivalry."

 When Canada won gold four years ago in Sochi, the women stole the victory from the Americans in the dying moments of the game.
 Trailing 2-0 with less than three minutes left, Canada scored once, and with the net empty the Americans hit the post.
 Canada tied it, then won in overtime.
-In a matter of minutes, gold turned to silver for the U.S.
+In a matter of minutes, gold turned to silver for the United States,

 "Ten players were with us in 2014, they know what it feels like," Stauber said.
 "We're very fortunate that we're on the other end of it."